They’re natural, beautiful and cool. Get ready to rock these ethical summer jewelry trends!

-This female ornament has quite a long history (it can be traced back around 4000 years in India), and today we all associate it to the seductive belly dancing in the Middle East.
+This female ornament has quite a long history (it can be traced back around 4000 years in India).
+Today, most people associate it with the seductive belly dancers of the Middle East.

 However, belly chains haven’t often trended in the Western world – until now, that is!
 Worn with shorts and crop tops or bikinis, they really enhance a woman’s feminine curves.

-Though you can find them made from multiple materials, we recommend all natural ones, like these handmade waist beads crafted in Africa.
+Though you can find them made from multiple materials, we recommend all natural ones, like these handmade waist beads crafted in Africa, below.

 Image credit here.